Iowa offensive coordinator Brian Ferentz answers, "Have you considered stepping down?"

 On Saturday, Iowa lost a close game to No. 24 Illinois 9-6.
 It was the second time this season that the Hawkeyes lost despite holding their opponent to 10 points or fewer.

-One sequence from Saturday's defeat illustrates the dire offensive situation: In the second quarter of the game, the Iowa punt unit recovered a muffed Illinois punt at the Illini 41-yard line.
-The Iowa offense came onto the field, then punted after losing six yards on the drive.
-On Illinois' following offensive drive, linebacker Seth Benson recovered an Isaiah Williams fumble at the Illinois five-yard line.
-The Iowa offense came onto the field with five yards needed to score a touchdown.
-Instead, they lost four yards and were forced to kick a field goal.
+One sequence from Saturday's defeat illustrates the dire offensive situation: In the second quarter, Iowa recovered a muffed Illinois punt at the Illini 41-yard line.
+The Iowa offense returned to the field, then punted after losing six yards.
+On the first play of Illinois' following offensive drive, linebacker Seth Benson recovered an Isaiah Williams fumble at the Illinois five-yard line.
+The offense lost four yards and was forced to kick a field goal.

-The Iowa offense was blessed with two turnovers which moved the ball from their own 16-yard line to the Illini 5-yard line, and they came away with three points.
+The Iowa offense was blessed with two turnovers that moved the ball from their own 16-yard line to the Illini 5-yard line, and they came away with three points.

 The offense sits dead last in the Big Ten Conference in total yards, total rushing yards, total passing yards and total points scored.